antarctica/packer-vm-templates/README.md

 Vagrant boxes use a meta-data file to store the name, version and supported providers of each box.
 A URI to the box and a checksum are also stored.
 After creating the boxes you will need to ensure these values are correct, simply update the existing values.

+Note: On Mac OS X use `$ openssl sha1 <file>` to calculate a SHA1 hash.

+### 5 Test base box

+#### Add the build box to Vagrant:

+    $ vagrant box add ubuntu-12-4-basebox-vritualbox.json

+Now create a new VM:

+    $ vagrant init felnne/ubuntu-12-4-64
+    $ vagrant up

+Check no errors are reported and test connecting to the VM using `$ vagrant ssh` and confirming shared folders work correctly.

+To remove the test VM:

+    $ vagrant halt
+    $ vagrant destroy
+    $ rm Vagrantfile
+    $ rm -rf .vagrant

+To remove the base box from vagrant (optional):

+    $ vagrant box remove felnne/ubuntu-12-4-64

+### Publish base box

+Note: This process has not been formalised yet, therefore it is probably best not to complete this step.